 Stroll along the Charleston Battery, a former defensive seawall lined with majestic old homes; tour the aircraft carrier USS Yorktown at Patriots Point; hit the South Carolina Aquarium; or visit a historic plantation such as Middleton Place.
 The weather is usually pleasant enough to lounge on one of the area’s many beaches, even if the water is still cold.

 Although there are no Charleston properties yet in our CB!
 Hotel Collection, we manage an active list of vetted family-friendly hotels all over the world.
-Go to My Trip Planner to request help with Charleston accommodations.
+Go to our Connect with a Travel Advisor page to request help with Charleston accommodations.

 California has so many spring break possibilities that it’s tough to narrow them down.
 Plan a road trip to make the most of limited time.
 Our recommended 9-day itinerary (easy to tailor if you just have a week) starts in the San Francisco Bay Area and works down the coast to San Diego.